Applied Earth & Environmental Studies | Certificate

 or GEOL 157 | Intro to Northwest Geology | |

-3 credits from the following Geography or Oceanography courses: | ||
+3 credits from the following GIS course: | ||

 GEOG 204 | Spatial Analysis and Geographic Information Systems (GIS) | 3 |

-3 credits of the following: | 3 | |
+9 credits from the following courses: | 9 | |

 or GEOG 210 | Environments and Society | |

-or GEOG 112 | Environments and Planning |
+or GEOG 112 | Environments and Planning | |

-- Apply direct to the University Credit Program
+- Apply directly to the Program

 - Once admitted, register in the courses required for this certificate